Notes from the President

 Chris Gray, Ph.D | Founding President, Erie County Community College of Pennsylvania

 With the recent student loan forgiveness announcement by the Biden administration this week, there has been a lot of talk in the news about which borrowers stand to benefit, the rising cost of higher education, and the need for the maximization of value earned for the money expended.
-Since this is a topic very much in the news and likely to remain so in the foreseeable future, I thought it would be a good idea to explain a bit about how students at EC3PA pay for college.
+Since this topic is in the news and is likely to remain so in the foreseeable future, I thought it would be a good idea to explain a bit about how students at EC3PA pay for college.

 Where do our students fit at this point?
-It’s important to remember that, until EC3PA achieves accreditation, our students are not yet eligible for federal student aid funds.
-They can apply to us for help based on academic performance and financial need, of course, but paying for college can be incredibly challenging for many of our students nonetheless.
-I’ve explained before how community colleges provide such a great value in helping students reach their educational goals, but even community college tuition is absolutely not within reach for some.
+It’s important to remember that until EC3PA achieves accreditation, our students are not eligible for federal student aid funds.
+They can apply to us for help based on academic performance and financial need, of course, but paying for college can be incredibly challenging nonetheless.
+I’ve explained before how community colleges provide such great value in helping students reach their educational goals, but even community college tuition is not within reach for some.

 Additionally, we have streamlined our course offerings at EC3PA to enable students to progress at their own pace; we do not design our course schedules such that students need to take a set fifteen-credit load each semester.
 They can take a course here and there as their schedules and finances permit, not according to what we as an institution have determined that they need to do according to our own arbitrary and predetermined timetable.
 To that end, we offer courses with start dates just about every four weeks throughout the year, allowing our students to take one course at a time if that makes more sense in their budget.